johnfelipe/vector-tiles/_posts/services/0001-02-17-mapbox-streets-v8.md

 #### <!--road--> `shield` _text_

 The `shield` values help to assign highway shield graphics.
 They should be combined with `ref` for the text on the shield and `reflen` to determine the width of shield image needed.
+The [`shield-text-color`](#road---shield_text_color) field can be used for styling the shield text.

 Routes that can be symbolized with shields of a common shape & color have generic shared shield values: